brianwyld/ble_nrf52_v2/README.md

 Run "make cleanOutputs" to clean all previous outputs.
 Run "make itall VER_MAJ=X VER_MIN=Y" to build everything for production (no debug) with version reported as X.Y (note that must be >2.0 to work with base card)
-Run "make itall_debug" to build everything for debug (optionally with version, 2.0 will be used as default)
+Run "make itall_debug" to build everything for debug (optionally with version, 2.0 will be used as default) By default the 'CARD_TYPE' parameter is 5, for the rev E of the BLE daighter card ie continuously powered, uart controlled by vcc_uart.
+If using a revC/D version, you MUST set the 'CARD_TYPE' parameter to 3 (revC) or 4 (revD) by adding "CARD_TYPE=4" to the make line.

+Production hexes are placed in the hexs subdirectory, named with their version and type.

 ## flashing with ST-LINK

-Attach ST-Link to the target and run "flash_w_stlink.bat" (in script) with arguements: "ble_modem","major_in_hex", minor_in_hex"
+Attach ST-Link to the target and run "flash_w_stlink.bat" (in script) with arguments of the hex file (path from project root, without the suffix), and default major/minor  as 4 digit hex values

-Example : for flashing ble_modem.hex for the preidentified target 0x0002002e type :
+Example : for flashing the most recent build file ble_modem.hex for the preidentified target 0x0002002e type :
 ```
-flash_w_stlink.bat ble_modem 0002 002e
+flash_w_stlink.bat outputs/ble_modem 0002 002e
 ```

 ## debugging with st-link